Healthy Homes Assessment Te Mata

 Healthy Homes Assessment Services

 Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords now have to ensure their Te Mata rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties must be completely conforming by the 1st July 2024.
+Landlords are now required to ensure their Te Mata rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rentals must be fully in compliance by July 1st 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We can evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-Following the assessment, we will advise you or your property manager of any tasks which needs to be completed and provide an assessment report that includes all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we will advise you or your property manager about the work required. requirements to be done and offer the report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards of the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for up to $7,200 plus additional healthier homes connected fines.
+Failure to comply with the requirements in the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found not complying may be liable for up to $7,200 plus additional healthy homes connected fines.

-We’re fully independent assessors of rental properties, as well as completely certified to assess each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, we are completely certified to evaluate each of Healthy Homes and Homefit.

 Call Now 0800 894 138